VCU School of Business: History

-VCU School of Business has grown from an initial class of 11 students to a student body of nearly 4,000.

 The Beginning

 The School of Business opened its doors on September 22, 1937 and was known as the School of Store Service Education.
 Henry Hibbs, president of the Richmond Division of the College of William and Mary, had secured a federal grant to train executives for the growing retail sector.
-The school trained educators to teach salesmanship and retailing as well as department store training programs.
+The school trained educators to teach salesmanship, retailing, and department store training programs.
+VCU School of Business has grown from an initial class of 11 students to a student body of nearly 4,000.

 1940s G.I.
 Bill of Rights

 In 1944, there were eight men enrolled full-time.
-By 1948, male enrollment had increased to 890 students, transforming RPI from a chiefly women's college into a true coeducational institution.
+By 1948, male enrollment had increased to 890 students, transforming RPI from chiefly women's college into a coeducational institution.
 This was primarily caused by the enactment of the G.I.
 Bill of Rights.
-Accounting was added as a degree and in 1946, the Department of Business Administration became the School of Business.
+Accounting was added as a degree and in 1946.
+The Department of Business Administration became the School of Business.